Averysaurus/R-Fundamentals_GSSP/README.md

-# D-Lab R Fundamentals, Condensed GSSP Edition
+# D-Lab R Fundamentals Lite
-This is the repository for D-Lab's introductory R-Fundamentals workshop series, condensed for two 90 minute lectures with the GSSP.
+This is the repository for D-Lab's introductory R-Fundamentals workshop series, condensed for two 90 minute lectures.

 ## Instructors: read these [instructor notes](https://github.com/Averysaurus/R-Fundamentals_GSSP/blob/master/instructor_notes.txt) to help prepare for the sessions!